nojronatron/bitmap-transformer/README.md

 - Path to a local bitmap file of type ".bmp"
 - Gradle 7.4.2 or newer
-- Built with Java Temurin v17+
+- JVM: Java Eclipse Adoptium v17+
+- OpenJDK: Temurin 17+

 ### Steps